 PG&E now supplies power from two (2) existing substations to the new PCEP Traction Power System.
 Both substations were modified to provide the required power.
 The JPB executed a Master Agreement with PG&E as well as Supplements 1 through 5 to that agreement.
 Supplement 4, which includes the cost of constructing the substation modifications, was fully executed on October 18, 2018.
 The parties disagreed on the allocation of costs for the work, and following discussions between the parties, PG&E filed an application with the CPUC for a cost allocation plan.
 The CPUC's Administrative Law Judge announced a decision on May 7, 2020, that adopted a modified order affirming the cost allocation principles agreed to by the JPB and PG&E. The cost allocation process requires audited costs for PG&E's sub-station improvements.
 Those costs were expected to be available for inclusion in PG&E's 2023 General Rate Case which was filed in 2021.
 However, due to construction delays, only approximately 95% of audited costs are available.
 PG&E petitioned the CPUC to consider including the 95% of costs that have been audited in PG&E's current rate case.
 That petition was positively received by the CPUC.
 The JPB requested that PG&E make earlier payments of the funds that are due to the JPB under the cost allocation agreement to improve the PCEP's cash flow position.
 The JPB reports that PG&E made its First Reimbursement Payment of \$87,586,392.10 on February 22, 2024; and Caltrain made the first of the Equivalent One Time Payments (EOTP) of \$5,157,067.62 to PG&E on February 29, 2024.
-PG&E accommodated the JPB's request to reschedule the remaining short-circuit tests following the severe storm in early The final short-circuit test was successfully conducted on April 5, 2024.
-February 2024.
+Caltrain expects to make the second Equivalent One Time Payment (EOTP) of \$237,876 to PG&E in January 2025.
+PG&E accommodated the JPB's request to reschedule the remaining short-circuit tests following the severe storm in early February 2024.
+The final short-circuit test was successfully conducted on April 5, 2024.
 Modifications to the TLOA will be required to address the regeneration of power by the EMUs, but this did not impact the start of revenue service.